wdawson/okta.github.io/_source/_posts/2018-12-26-react-native-android-play-store.md

 ## Colors

 I found once getting colors right on the emulator I put it onto my phone and things just looked wrong.
 Turns out this is because [Android Oreo fixed color management](https://www.androidcentral.com/everything-you-need-know-about-android-color-management) to ensure things looked the same across devices.
-If you’re having similar issues, see if you are using Android 7 or before.
+If you're having similar issues, see if you are using Android 7 or before.

-You could restrict your users to Android 8 or above, but right now that’s only [about 20% of Android users](https://developer.android.com/about/dashboards/) so probably best just to put a message somewhere that things look a bit better on later versions.
+You could restrict your users to Android 8 or above, but right now that's only [about 20% of Android users](https://developer.android.com/about/dashboards/) so probably best just to put a message somewhere that things look a bit better on later versions.

 ## Writing up the Buttons